 CONFIDENTIALITY – 守秘義務（しゅひぎむ）

-While there are very strict confidentiality laws in other countries, there are no confidentiality laws in Thailand.
+While there are very strict confidentiality laws in other countries, there are no confidentiality laws in Japan.
 Therefore, it is possible, although highly unlikely, in a legal action that I as a psychotherapist could be required to divulge information about a client.

 There are three (3) exceptions to strict confidentiality in Japan.
 The first is that I may occasionally consult with other professional psychologists and psychotherapists about a client.
 These psychologists/psychotherapists are under the same bond of confidentiality as I am, and their aid can be markedly helpful to the therapeutic work.
 When consulting with other psychologists/psychotherapists, identifying information is changed as much as is possible.